Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Problem Formulation and Preliminaries

 \subsection{Generalization Bounds}

 Recently, PAC-Bayes generalization bounds have been applied to policy learning settings in order to provide formal generalization guarantees in unseen environments.
 We briefly introduce this framework here, as it will be used in our overall approach presented in Section \ref{sec:method overview}.
-First, we define the \emph{empirical reward} of $P$ as the average expected reward across training environments in $\envSet$: The following theorem can then be used to lower bound the true expected reward $R_\mathcal{D}(P)$.
+First it requires training a prior policy distribution $P_0$, which we do in the Sim stage with the set of environments $M'$.
+Then in the Lab stage, we fine-tune $P_0$ with environments $M$ to obtain the posterior distribution $P$.
+Now, define the \emph{empirical reward} of $P$ as the average expected reward across training environments in $\envSetPs$: The following theorem can then be used to lower bound the true expected reward $R_\envDist(P)$.

 \begin{theorem}[PAC-Bayes Bound for Control Policies; adapted from \citep{majumdar2021pac}] Let $P_0\in\mathcal{P}$ be a prior distribution.
-Then, for any $P\in\mathcal{P}$, and any $\delta \in (0,1)$, with probability at least $1 - \delta$ over sampled environments $S \sim \mathcal{D}^N$, the following inequality holds:
+Then, for any $P\in\mathcal{P}$, and any $\delta \in (0,1)$, with probability at least $1 - \delta$ over sampled environments $\envSetPs \sim \envDist^N$, the following inequality holds: